ajkacca457/editableto-do-list/README.md

-<h1># A lyrics search app made with javascript</h1>
+<h1># A sophisticated to-do list app made with javascript</h1>

-This is a javascript project to create that allows user to find lyrics of the songs based on song name or singer.
-To create this project fetch/async await methods were used.
+This is a javascript project to create a to-do list app that allows user to add daily tasks or activities in the list.
+Users can edit individual items from the list after adding them and can also mark it check after finishing them.
+There is a delete option as well as a clear list option for the user.

 <img src="picture1.PNG" alt="projectimg">